CRAFTY-ABM/CRAFTY_User_Interface/CraftyProject/crafty-gui/docs/CRAFTY GUI – Windows EXE Packaging Manual  (JDK 24 and JavaFX 24).md

 ────────────────────────────────────────────────────────────────────────────────
 4 .
 Create the installer with jpackage ────────────────────────────────────────────────────────────────────────────────
-Run inside the target folder:
+Run inside the target folder: (be sure you are in ..\CraftyProject\crafty-gui NOT in ..\CraftyProject\crafty-gui\target)

 jpackage ^
   --type exe ^